What is an ISO Internal Audit?

 - Do your products conform to any required specifications?

-- Is your management system complete, established and effective?
+- Is your management system complete, established and effective and continually improving and managing feedback effectively?

 - Are you meeting the standards required by you and your customers?